tomhillmeyer/cuetie-pi/README.md

   - **Left arrow** → Previous cue, wraps to last at start

 ### Offline Support
 - Once Cuetie Pi is installed, it can work completely offline.
-Use a flash drive to auto-import new content, and use a keyboard or slide advancer to flip between items.
+Use a flash drive to configure network, auto-import new content, and use a keyboard or slide advancer to flip between items.

 ## Web GUI